XZairX/Raindrops/README.md

 The naming of the test methods take the form of a convention encouraged by [Microsoft](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) where it is split into 3 distinct sections:
 1. The name of the method being tested
-2. The scenario under which the method being tested
+2. The scenario under which the method is being tested
 3. The expected behaviour of the method when the scenario is invoked

 This convention has the advantage of easily mapping itself onto the more user-friendly Gherkin syntax that is found within Behaviour-Driven Development (BDD) tests.
-Using the same example code block above, the corresponding Gherkin would roughly correspond to:
+Using the name of the test method within the code block above, the corresponding Gherkin would roughly correspond to:
 1. `GIVEN` the `PlingPlangPlong` method
 2. `WHEN` the `<input>` does not have a factor of 3
 3. `AND` the `<input>` does not have a factor of 5
 4. `AND` the `<input>` does not have a factor of 7
 3. `THEN` the method should return `<input>`

 Within the test class, the Arrange-Act-Assert (AAA) pattern has been employed to standardise the readability and structure of the tests.
-The system under test (SUT) consists of a `Raindrops` class which holds the single `PlingPlangPlong` method that is being tested against in all of the test methods.
+The system under test (SUT) consists of a `Raindrops` class which holds a single `PlingPlangPlong` method that is being tested against in all of the test methods.
 As the SUT does not have a mutable state, the initial Arrange section has been delegated to the class level field `_sut` to allow for it to seamlessly be shared across all test methods without the need for repeated declarations.